islomar/algorithms-and-data-structures/cracking-the-coding-interview/README.md

 * Dynamic programming: recursion + cache  >>  memoization (https://en.wikipedia.org/wiki/Memoization)
 * Factorial.
 4! = 4 * 3 * 2 * 1
   * Used for permutations.
 Number of different ways to order 4 different letters = 4!
+* Vocabulary
+  * restar: substract
+  * sumar: add
+  * multiplicar: multiply
+  * 2^3 = two to the three, two to the third, two to the power of three

 ## Questions for the challenge
 * Do a specific example.
 Start with the simplest one and add complexity from there on.